The Dreaded Dinos! What To Do About Dinoflagellates

 You can also consider using something like the BRS Reactor with 5 Micron sediment filter, exactly like the first stage in your RO/DI system.
 This kind of thick sediment filter is built for removing particles like this and will be much more effective.

 You should be seeing some progress by now in the way of less growth and you have one last step that will have a major effect on the surviving dinos.
 Complete and total darkness.

 Dinos are photosynthetic and turning off your lights as well as blocking out ambient light for 3-4 consecutive days will effectively kill them back.
 Use an opaque sheet or some black cardboard or poster board to wrap the aquarium and effectively force a black out period.

-Past that point your army of heterotrophic bacteria can really start to dominate inside the tank and continue to be patient.
-Nothing good ever happens fast in a reef tank but with this overall approach you should notice substantial reduction of dino growth in a matter of weeks and complete elimination within a month or two.
+Past that point, your army of bacteria should really start to dominate inside the tank and continue to be patient.
+Nothing good ever happens fast in a reef tank but with this overall approach, you should notice a substantial reduction of dino growth in a matter of weeks and complete elimination within a month or two.

 Becoming an expert on dinoflagellates in an aquarium is a science project of its own.
-Likely much more involved than what a first year reef tank owner is willing to dive into.
-If you want to learn more, we put together a handy Guide to Dinoflagellates with a round up research and references.
+Likely much more involved than what a first-year reef tank owner is willing to dive into.
+If you want to learn more, we put together a handy Guide to Dinoflagellates with a round-up research and references.
 You can also find some great information online as there has been a real focus in the reef aquarium hobby on dinoflagellates and how to get rid of them in the past couple of years.

 These last few episodes in the 5 Minute Guide really define what we do here at BRS, making reefkeeping fun and easy for all of you.
 Going beyond the standard advice and really helping you feel prepared for anything your reef tank can throw at you, specifically when things are not going so great.
 Episode #28 is also focused on what to do when things go wrong except this time we are talking about corals and what to do if you just can't seem to keep them alive and looking healthy.